-Correct Back Posture Explained; How to Improve Bad Posture
+Correct Posture Explained: How to Improve Your Posture

-We’ve worked with our independent Occupational Therapist, Julie Jennings, Dip COT HCPC to bring you expert information and advice on all things posture.
+So, we’ve worked with our independent Occupational Therapist, Julie Jennings Dip COT HCPC, to bring you expert information and advice on all things posture.

 What is posture?

 Posture is the term for the way we hold ourselves whilst standing, sitting, or lying down.
 There are two types of posture – dynamic and static.
 Dynamic posture is how your body is positioned during movement such as walking, whereas static posture is how your body is positioned whilst it’s still, such as when we’re seated or sleeping.